 "So I thought that the best thing I could do was to play the way I play.
 That’s being honest," Jones added.
 "I tried to take the best of Keith Moon – all his great fills, which you have to do in certain songs – and use them selectively.
 But the style would finally be me.
 And that’s all I could do, I couldn’t do no more."

 A world tour followed, but those dates towards the end of 1979 will forever be remembered by the death of 11 fans at Cincinnati's Riverfront Coliseum.
 The band still insisted on staying together, however, and a couple of months after Empty Glass hit shelves, they holed up in London's Odyssey Studios to create their ninth studio record.

 Watch the Who Perform 'You Better You Bet'

 "You Better You Bet," the opening track and lead single, gave a good indication of the new direction Townshend was looking to take the group – namely, Empty Glass with lead vocals by Roger Daltrey.
 That's not necessarily a bad place to be: "You Better You Bet" gave them another Top 20 hit and stands up well alongside their best work.

 There's plenty of blame to go around.
-Townshend deserves the lion's share for the inconsistent material; Empty Glass and his next solo album, 1982's All the Best Cowboys Have Chinese Eyes, suggested that he was keeping the best songs for himself – which Townshend has admitted.
-And it didn't help that producer Bill Szymczyk stripped the band of its edge, which led to Kenney Jones ultimately being made the scapegoat for the crime of not being Keith Moon.
-It's Hard followed a similar path and, after that tour, they decided to call it quits, but only temporarily.
+Townshend deserves the lion's share for the inconsistent material; Empty Glass and his next solo album, 1982's All the Best Cowboys Have Chinese Eyes, suggested that he was keeping the best songs for himself – something Townshend later admitted.
+And it didn't help that producer Bill Szymczyk stripped the band of its edge.